-I have been a lecturer in philosophy at the University of Birmingham since September 2010.
+I am a senior lecturer in philosophy at the University of Birmingham, where I have worked since September 2010.
 The year before that (2009-2010) I was a temporary lecturer at the University of Reading, and before that I was a temporary lecturer at the University of Leeds.
 I started at Leeds just after getting my PhD in philosophy from the University of Reading (in summer 2008).
 My thesis, Contractualist Principles and Wrongness, was supervised in Reading by Professors Brad Hooker and Philip Stratton-Lake.
 I got my first doctorate in philosophy from the University of Helsinki in the Fall 2007.
 My thesis in Helsinki, Ethics of Justification: A Defence of Contractualism, consisted of five published articles defending different aspects of T.M.
 Scanlon's contractualism.
 Before all of this, I had done my masters degree in Helsinki.
 My masters thesis - Ethics of Risk - was on how different ethical theories can cope with situations of uncertainty (one day, I hope to be able to return to this topic...
 The first pass on it was done way too early).
 I have also spent a year (2006-2007) at the University of North Carolina, Chapel Hill as a visiting scholar.

 I have wide philosophical interests.
 In my recent research, I have mainly focused on the basic debates in metaethics and in the more theoretical side of normative ethics.
 I am very interested in the nature of moral properties - whether they are natural or non-natural properties and of what sort.
 I guess the best label for my view in moral metaphysics is 'light-weight non-naturalist moral realism'.
 I have been trying to develop a view which would in many ways apply something like Crispin Wright's anti-realism to metaethics.
 I hope this would account for the objectivity of moral truths without commiting us to any metaphysically spooky stuff.
 I take reason-relations to be basic.
 My view then claims that information about reasons can make other evaluative, normative, and moral claims 'superassertible'.
 The truth of these claims fundamentally consists of nothing more than there being this sort of strong epistemic warrant for making them.
 The idea then is that goodness, wrongness, kindness and the like evaluative and moral properties are 'projections' from the minimally true claims.
 Truth becomes before reference and properties on this metaethical picture.